jvdovec/laravel-aws-video-conversion/resources/docs/aws-services-setup.md

 ## Prerequisites

-- root access to AWS Management Console (using less powerful access if out of scope this example)
+- root access to AWS Management Console (using less powerful access is out of scope this example)

 ## Used Services